keithlennox/roku-feed/README.md

 - This script does some minimal validation of the OTT custom fields.
 - Validation does not compare fields.
 For example, we check that episode# is an integer, but we don't check if ep 2 has been used more than once within a series/season.

-## ROADMAP
+### ROADMAP - IMPROVE ERROR HANDLING

+- OTT Type: cannot be different within the same series.
+- OTT Season Number: cannot be duplicated within the same series.
+- OTT Episode Number: cannot be duplicated within the same season or the same series.

+### ROADMAP - FIND BETTER PLACE FOR SERIES INFO

+Some of the available options:

+- Brightcove custom fields - 1st ep only.
+This is what we are currently doing.
+Issue: sometimes there is no 1st ep.
-- Error handling
+- New DAM.

-WHERE TO STORE SERIES INFO (* indicates chosen option) *Brightcove custom fields: 1st ep only
-Brightcove custom fields: all videos
+- Brightcove custom fields - all videos.
-Brightcove dummy CMS records
+- Brightcove dummy CMS records.
-CPAD, would still need to call BC for video URL, ott_flag, genres Brightcove playlists: max 100 videos, name and description fields only
+- CPAD.
+Issue: would still need to call BC for video URL, ott_flag, genres.
+- Brightcove playlists.
+Issues: max 100 videos, name and description fields only.
-Brightcove folders: name field only
+- Brightcove folders.
+Issues: name field only.